-With Summer fast approaching, it’s time to think about prepping your air-conditioning units.
-In addition to cleaning the filters, consider installing the Intermatic Compressor Defender.
+In addition to changing the filters, consider installing the Intermatic Compressor Defender.
 It’s a surge and low-voltage protector for your AC unit.
 It works similar to how a surge protector in our home protects your computer and other sensitive electronic equipment.

 Proper surge protection is also important to ensure our sensitive electronics aren’t damaged.
 We’ve previously covered Intermatic’s Surge Protective device, which does an outstanding job safeguarding our household electronics, but what about major household appliances, specifically the air-conditioner.